k8snetworkplumbingwg/sriov-network-device-plugin/README.md

   - Allocation of SRIOV VF to a pod

-  - Storing of VF Information to Pod Information

-- CNI Shim
+- Multus CNI

-  - Establish gRPC communication with device plugin

-  - Retrieve VF information for a pod from device plugin using gRPC
+  - Retrieve allocatd VF information for a pod from Kubernetes APIServer

-  - Passing retrieved information from device plugin to SRIOV CNI
+  - Passing retrieved information to SRIOV CNI

 - SRIOV CNI

-  -  On Cmd Add, using information passed from CNI Shim plumb allocated SRIOV VF to the pods network namespace
+  - On Cmd Add, using information passed from Multus CNI plumb allocated SRIOV VF to the pods network namespace

   - On Cmd Del, release VF from the pods network namespace

 This implementation follows the directions of [this proposal document](https://docs.google.com/document/d/1Ewe9Of84GkP0b2Q2PC0y9RVZNkN2WeVEagX9m99Nrzc/).

 ## Prerequisites
 There are list of items should be required before installing the SRIOV Network device plugin
  1. SRIOV NICs - (Tested with Intel NIC, should support all the NICs)
- 2. Intel SRIOV CNI - v0.3 Alpha
+ 2. Intel SRIOV CNI - dev/k8s-deviceid-model branch
- 3. Kubernetes version - 1.10 (with patch applied included in [`patches/`]() )
+ 3. Kubernetes version - 1.11 or higher(with [patch](https://github.com/kubernetes/kubernetes/compare/master...dashpole:device_id#diff-bf28da68f62a8df6e99e447c4351122) applied)
- 4. Meta plugin - Multus v2.0
+ 4. Meta plugin - Multus dev/k8s-deviceid-model branch
- 5. Enable `--feature-gates=DevicePlugins=True` in the Kubelet

 Make sure to implement the steps described in [Quick Start](#quick-start) for Kubernetes cluster to support multi network.
-SRIOV network device plugin is a collective plugin model to work with device plugin, Meta-plugin and SRIOV CNI plugin.
+SRIOV network device plugin is a collective plugin model to work with device manager, Meta-plugin and SRIOV CNI plugin.

 ### Supported SRIOV NICs
 The following  NICs were tested with this implementation.
 However, other SRIOV capable NICs should work as well.
 -  Intel® Ethernet Controller X710 Series 4x10G